QRcode1337/liminal_backrooms/README.txt

 # liminal_backrooms

-A Python-based application that enables dynamic, branching conversations between multiple AI models in a graphical user interface.
-Allows for forking and rabbitholing by selecting text and right clicking.
+A Python-based application that enables dynamic conversations between multiple AI models in a graphical user interface.
 The system supports various AI models including Claude, OpenAI, Gemini, Grok etc, allowing them to interact with each other through text and image generation.

 Huge thanks to Andy Ayrey and Janus for their endless inspiration.